Petikarn482/MyCocktail/README.md

 # My Cocktail

-A Flutter App that let's you look for Cocktails and their Ingredients 😉
+A Flutter App that let's you search for Cocktails and their Ingredients 😉

 ## Video